Failing at one task does not make you a failure..

 Why are we stuck on the belief that our failures, no matter how great or small, will inhibit our successes?

-It is not easy to take personal failures lightly, and, we seem to forget that it is not only an integral part of life, but a vital part of learning.
+It isn’t easy to take personal failures lightly, and we seem to forget that it is not only an integral part of life, but a vital part of learning.

 Here is a scenario to consider:

 For those of you that have learned a new skill, such as an instrument, were you able to execute that skill perfectly the first time through?